ConservationColorado/conservationcolorado.github.io/content/en/about/index.md

 ---
 title: "About"
-description: "This blog is all about inclusiveness, freedom, and trustworthiness!"
+description: "This blog inclusive, free, and trustworthy!"
 date: 2023-04-21T16:41:58-06:00
 lastmod: 2023-04-21T16:41:58-06:00
 draft: false